 9. Libby Schaaf

 A native Oaklander, Mayor Schaaf previously served one term as a member of the Oakland City Council and has also been a public advocate for eliminating barriers facing young men of color through her partnership with organizations such as the Bay Area Young Men of Color Employment Partnership and Cities United.

 10. Maxine Waters

-Maxine Moore Waters is an American politician, serving as the U.S. Representative for California’s 43rd congressional district.
-A member of the Democratic Party, she is the most senior of the 12 black women currently serving in the United States Congress and is a member and former chair of the Congressional Black Caucus.
+Maxine Moore Waters is an American politician, serving as the U.S. representative for California’s 43rd congressional district.
+A member of the Democratic Party, she is the most senior of the 12 black women currently serving in the U.S. Congress and is a member and former chair of the Congressional Black Caucus.

 11. Maya Angelou